 14 Jun Travel Guide : The Salton Sea, California

-It was promised to be a luxurious beach town in the desert, the Palm Springs with water, and the next vacation destination for the rich and famous.
-Investors, developers, and enthusiastic vacationers poured their heart, soul, and saving’s accounts into making The Salton Sea the next big thing.
+It was promised to be a luxurious beach town in the desert, the Palm Springs with water, and the next picturesque vacation destination for the rich and famous.
+Investors, developers, and enthusiastic vacationers poured their heart, soul, and savings into making The Salton Sea the next big thing.
 Now, it is a disappearing and slightly disturbing museum of failed dreams and post-apocalyptic landscapes.
 This place might not be a sought-after resort town, but it has a charm all its own.

 The Salton Sea is an inland lake at the northwestern tip of the Sonoran Desert in California.
 It sits directly on top of the San Andreas Fault Line, is roughly 280 feet below sea level, and covers 350 square miles.
 This shallow lake was accidentally created when the Colorado River breached an irrigation canal in 1905, causing a massive flood.
 Just like that, there was an oasis in the middle of the desert.
-Almost overnight, the Salton Sea was overrun by wealthy vacationers from Southern California and celebrities looking to get away.
+Almost overnight, the Salton Sea was overrun by wealthy vacationers from Southern California and celebrities looking for exclusive hideaways.
 Everyone from Frank Sinatra to Jerry Lewis and the Marx brothers were members of the local Yacht Club.
 The Salton Sea had become a full blown resort destination.

 The salt-filled air has sped up erosion of the vacant buildings, abandoned cars, and littered furniture that surround the lake.
-Everything has a weathered and worn look; if the salt doesn’t do it, the constant sunshine will.
+Everything has a weathered and worn look.
+If the salt doesn’t do it, the constant sunshine will.
 While high salt levels may be bad news for anything living around the lake, it proves to be a stunning addition to the scenery.
 The dried and cracked salt beds shimmer beneath the sun and provide a remarkable Salvador Dali-esque terrain.
-The high salinity level of the lake forces the water to stand unnaturally still, while the dry desert air, and lack of breeze makes the air just as stagnant.
+The increased salinity of the lake forces the water to stand unnaturally still, while the dry desert air, and lack of breeze makes the air just as stagnant.
 Combine this with the lack of noise from nonexistent marine life, the lack of people, hazy mountains in the distance, and eerily pastel sunsets for an unforgettable landscape.

 Many people are trying to deplete the Salton Sea for health and sanitary reasons, while others fight to restore and preserve this unique time capsule.
 As of January 2017, the largest rural-to-urban water transfer in the United States history is helping to drain the Salton Sea, making it a rapidly disappearing destination that may soon only be viewable through old photographs.
 While the water is quickly drying up, the abandoned homes and buildings that add so much character to the area are also being demolished, or simply crumbling in on themselves.
 This place is an amazing sight to see, unfortunately, it won’t be around much longer.
 At least not the way it stands today.

 The Salton Sea itself has plenty to offer when it comes to landscapes and unique history, but the surrounding area offers even more attractions.
-If you’re looking for well-known tourist destinations, Palm Springs is an hour drive north, Coachella Valley is roughly 20 minutes north, and the Joshua Tree National Park is about 45 minutes northeast.
+If you’re looking for well-known tourist destinations, Palm Springs is less than an hour drive north, Coachella Valley is roughly 20 minutes north, and the Joshua Tree National Park is about 45 minutes northeast.
 In my opinion, the real attractions can be found on the outskirts of the Salton Sea.
 The town of Niland, Bombay Beach, Slab City, and Salvation Mountain are all in desperate need of attention.

 Travel Guide : The Salton Sea, California